Dave031387/DRSSoftware.EnigmaMachine/README.md

 These classes and interfaces will be described more fully in the sections that follow.

-### The CipherWheel class and ICipherWheel Interface
+### The CipherWheel Class and ICipherWheel Interface
 The **Rotor** and **Reflector** classes share a lot in common.
 This common functionality has been encapsulated in the abstract **CipherWheel** class which both the **Rotor** and **Reflector** classes inherit from.
 The **ICipherWheel** interface defines the contract for the **CipherWheel** class.
 Note that the **CipherWheel** class is normally only accessed indirectly through the **Rotor** and **Reflector** classes.